centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 ### UNKNOWN: 500 Can't connect to <ip_address>:<port> (<extra_reason_if_available>)

-When grabbing metrics or statutes from an API, multiple issues can show up because of proxies, remote devices' certificates, or simply the check configuration.
+When grabbing metrics or statuses from an API, multiple issues can show up because of proxies, remote devices' certificates, or simply the check configuration.

 This section focuses on the most common error reasons and shares some tips to solve them.